Design, installation and maintenance of security camera systems (CCTV)

 They can be controlled with a keypad with a joystick, or with a mouse via a recorder or server.

 Because they are rotatable, the speed dome can trigger multiple fix cameras.

-Solar cell cameras are completely independent cameras, which are recommended for places without infrastructure (power cord, internet) (for example construction sites, illegal landfills).
+Solar cell cameras are completely independent cameras, which are recommended for places without proper infrastructure, for example, for construction sites or illegal landfills.
 Their camera image can be checked via mobile Internet connection.
-They have batteries that they run on at night.
+They run on batteries at night.